 Serum vitamin B12 and Folate levels should be routinely checked as part of recommended 'battery of tests' and deficiencies corrected.
 B12 deficiency and folate deficiency typically cause macrocytic anaemia (meaning large red blood cells and high MCV).
 With co-existing iron deficiency, MCV may appear in the normal range.
-B12 deficiency is very common, affecting 20% of the UK population over the age of 65.95
+B12 deficiency is very common, affecting 20% of the UK population over the age of 65.

 Vitamin B12 deficiency causes many symptoms, including balance problems and joint pain, that may present as, or mimic, surgical conditions.
 Once recognised, the deficiency is easy to treat.
-97

 The prevalence of B12 deficiency is increasing as it is very difficult to obtain B12 requirements from a plant-based diet and vegan diets are increasingly popular.
 Medications including proton pump inhibitors, H2-receptor antagonists, metformin and colchicine are also linked to B12 deficiency.
 Vitamin B12 is poorly absorbed orally, especially after total or partial gastrectomy, ileal resection or Crohn's disease or with congenital intrinsic factor deficiency.
 Many supplements are insufficient.
 B12 is difficult to measure and tests can be falsely reassuring.
-Vitamin B12 is difficult to measure and tests can be falsely reassuring.

-Treatment of B12 deficiency includes initial treatment with hydroxocobalamin 1mg intramuscularly (IM) three times a week for two weeks.6 This is followed by either oral maintenance treatment (cyanocobalamin) or IM maintenance treatment (hydroxocobalamin) depending on likely cause - see NICE for more details.6
+Treatment of B12 deficiency includes initial treatment with hydroxocobalamin 1mg intramuscularly (IM) three times a week for two weeks.
+This is followed by either oral maintenance treatment (cyanocobalamin) or IM maintenance treatment (hydroxocobalamin) depending on likely cause - see NICE for more details.